coder745/dotfiles/README.md

 * Add a symbolic link creation of `init.vim` to your `copy_config.sh` script.
 * Double check the values in `.tmux.config`.
 * Add tmuxinator config.
-* Add auto-save plugin to `.vimrc`.
 * Make a bash function to create symbolic links in the `copy_config.sh` file.
-* Install an auto-complete plugin for vim.
-* Optionally load in the commands for fzf depending on whether it is installed.

 ### Vim Color Schemes Referenced in Config File:
 * [bubblegum](https://github.com/baskerville/bubblegum)